-Distraction as Alternative Therapy for Cancer
+Distraction as a Complementary Therapy for Cancer

 What is distraction?

-mind off pain or discomfort.
+off pain or discomfort.

 Can distraction help people with cancer?

-minds from unpleasant thoughts, procedures, or pain can help them feel better.
+mind from unpleasant thoughts, procedures, or pain can help them feel better.

 How does distraction work?